Brian Anderson Player Props: Brewers vs. Rockies

 Brian Anderson At The Plate

-- Anderson is batting .226 with 11 doubles, two triples, nine home runs and 36 walks.
+- Anderson is batting .227 with 11 doubles, three triples, nine home runs and 36 walks.

-- Anderson has driven in a run in 24 games this year (27.9%), including nine games with more than one RBI (10.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Anderson has had at least one RBI in 27.6% of his games this year (24 of 87), with two or more RBI nine times (10.3%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 30 of 86 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 31 of 87 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.